 Before you apply, check with your school of choice to see if any school-specific scholarships or grants may be available.
-If you meet certain criteria and apply for as many different types of aid as you can, the financial aid package you receive could drastically reduce the cost of earning your degree.
+If you meet certain criteria and apply for as many different types of aid as you can, the financial aid package you receive could help cut some of the cost of earning your degree.

 A Stronger Nation through Higher Education, Lumina Foundation, Nevada, http://strongernation.luminafoundation.org/report/#nevada

 College Navigator, Nevada, http://nces.ed.gov/collegenavigator/?s=NV

 Key Industries, Nevada's Governor's Office of Economic Development, http://diversifynevada.com/key-industries